Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--force` is passed, Homebrew will allow keg-only formulae to be linked.

+  * `linkapps [--local]`:
+    Find all installed formulae that have compiled `.app`-style "application" packages for OS X, and symlink those apps into `/Applications`, allowing for easier access.

+    If provided, `--local` will move them into the user's `~/Applications` folder instead of the system folder.
+It may need to be created, first.

   * `ls, list [--unbrewed] [--versions] [--pinned]` [<formulae>]:
     Without any arguments, list all installed formulae.